wattsworth/joule/docs/writing_modules.rst

 Finally, the module must implement ``run``.
 This function performs the actual work in the module.
-It is an asynchronous coroutine but you can treat it as a normal function.
+It is an asynchronous coroutine but you can generally treat it as a normal function.
 See the `asyncio documenation
 <https://docs.python.org/3/library/asyncio.html>`_ for details on
 coroutines.